Eddie Nolan: Crewe Alexandra

 Nolan signed for League Two club Crewe Alexandra on 3 July 2017 on a one-year contract, with the option of a further year based on appearances.
 After making 30 appearances, the contract extension was triggered in March 2018.
 Nolan scored his first Crewe goal in an FA Cup tie against Blackburn Rovers at Crewe on 7 December 2017.
-His first league goal came when he headed the winner in a 2-1 victory over Colchester United at Gresty Road on 26 January 2019.
+His first league goal came when he headed the winner in a 2–1 victory over Colchester United at Gresty Road on 26 January 2019.
 The following month, he signed a two-year deal to stay at Crewe until the summer of 2021.

 On 1 February 2021, Nolan joined Scottish Premiership club Motherwell on loan for the remainder of the season.
 On 13 May 2021, Crewe announced that Nolan was being released.

 Waterford

 On 9 July 2021, Nolan signed for his hometown club Waterford in the League of Ireland Premier Division.
 He made a total of 18 appearances in all competitions over the season as they were relegated to the League of Ireland First Division.
+His final appearance in football came on 11 August 2023 in a 2–2 draw with Galway United, as he announced his retirement from professional football 5 days later.